Unless you live in North Korea, you’ll probably have heard all the commotion over 3D printers. So what is a 3D printer and what’s the big deal?

 What is a 3D printer?

-3D printing is the name given to the process of printing 3 dimensional objects.
+3D printing is the name given to the process of printing 3-dimensional objects.
 They use a process where successive layers of material are added with each passing of the 3D printer’s nozzle.
-3D printers are capable of printing almost any shape produced by 3D softwares like SolidWorks.
+3D printers are capable of printing almost any shape produced by 3D software like SolidWorks.

 How Does a 3D Printer Work?

 3D models are made using computer-aided design (CAD) software or 3D scanners.
 3D scanners produce three-dimensional models by collecting digital data on the shape and appearance of a real object.
 3D models can then be produced using this data.

 Because making 3D printable models can be difficult for the average consumer, 3D printing marketplaces have emerged in recent years.
 These online shops allow people to purchase pre-made 3D models that can be printed.
 Shapeways, Thingiverse and Threeding are among the most popular of these marketplaces.